sych74/redis-multiregion/README.md

 ## Redis Automatic Сlustering Across Different Regions with Automatic Failover

-Redis Mulit-Region Cluster is a distributed implementation of Redis where data is sharded between cluster nodes located in different Regions with the following goals in order of importance in the design:
+Redis Multi-Region Cluster is a distributed implementation of Redis where data is sharded between cluster nodes located in different Regions with the following goals in order of importance in the design:

  - High performance and linear scalability.
 There are no proxies, asynchronous replication is used, and no merge operations are performed on values.